 If the request is not successful, the response indicates the error condition.
 Specifically, for the case that the authorization credentials are invalid or if the account identifier provided does not exist, the response code 403 (Forbidden) is returned.
 Other 4xx and 5xx responses follow standard HTTP error condition conventions, as described in RFC 9110 [65].

-When creating the NF Certificate Authority Token, the Token Authority validates that the information contained in the token accurately represents the NF instance ID and additional NF profile parameters the requesting party is authorized to represent based on their pre-established, verified, and secure relationship.
+When creating the NF Certificate Authority Token, the Token Authority validates that the information contained in the token accurately represents the NF Instance ID and additional NF profile parameters the requesting party is authorized to represent based on their pre-established, verified, and secure relationship.
 Note that the fingerprint in the token request is not meant to be verified by the Token Authority but rather is meant to be signed as part of the token so that the party that requests the token can, as part of the challenge response, allow the ACME server to validate that the token requested and used came from the same party that controls the ACME client.

 YY.3.3.4 Validation of NF Certificate Authority Token

-Upon receiving a response to the challenge, the Operator CA's ACME server performs the following steps to determine the validity of the response.
+Upon receiving a response to the challenge, the operator CA's ACME server performs the following steps to determine the validity of the response.

 - Verify that the value of the "atc" claim is a well-formed JSON object containing the mandatory key values.

-- If there is an "x5u" parameter, verify the "x5u" parameter is an HTTPS URL with a reference to a certificate representing the trusted issuer of Authority Tokens for the ecosystem (i.e., the OAM system), as described in RFC 7515 [XD], clause 4.1.5.
+- If there is an "x5u" parameter, verify the "x5u" parameter is an HTTPS URL with a reference to a certificate representing the trusted issuer of Authority Tokens for the ecosystem (i.e., the OAM system), as described in RFC 7515 [XD], section 4.1.5.

-- If there is an "x5c" parameter, verify the certificate array contains a certificate representing the trusted issuer of Authority Tokens for the ecosystem (i.e., the OAM system), as described in RFC 7515 [XD], clause 4.1.6.
+- If there is an "x5c" parameter, verify the certificate array contains a certificate representing the trusted issuer of Authority Tokens for the ecosystem (i.e., the OAM system), as described in RFC 7515 [XD], section 4.1.6.

 - Verify the NF Certificate Authority Token signature using the public key of the certificate referenced by the token's "x5u" or "x5c" parameter.

-- Verify that an "atc" claim contains a "tktype" identifier with the value "NFInstanceId", a "tkvalue" identifier with an "nf-instance-id" value matching the identifier specified in the original challenge, a "fingerprint" that is valid and matches the account key of the client making the request, and optional elements corresponding to any addition NF profile parameters included in the certificate order (e.g., NF Type or SAN).
+- Verify that an "atc" claim contains a "tktype" identifier with the value "NfInstanceId", a "tkvalue" identifier with an "NfInstanceId" value matching the identifier specified in the original challenge, a "fingerprint" that is valid and matches the account key of the client making the request, and optional elements corresponding to any addition NF profile parameters included in the certificate order (e.g., NF Type or SAN).

 - Verify that the remaining claims are valid (e.g., verify that token has not expired).

-Editor's Note: A clause for CSR and Certificate Issuance may be needed here or elsewhere.

 YY.3.3.5 Use of JSON Web Signature

 JSON Web Signature (JWS) objects, as defined in RFC 7515 [XD], can include an "x5u" header parameter to refer to a certificate that is used to validate the JWS signature.
 The URLs used in "x5u" are expected to provide the required certificate in response to a GET request, not a POST-as-GET, as required for the "certificate" URL in the ACME order object.
 This generally requires the ACME client to download the certificate and host it on a public URL to make it accessible to relying parties.
-RFC 9448, Section 7 [XE], defines an optional mechanism for the certification authority (CA) to host the certificate directly and provide a URL that the ACME client owner can directly reference in the "x5u" of their signed nf-instance-id.
+RFC 9448, section 7 [XE], defines an optional mechanism for the certification authority (CA) to host the certificate directly and provide a URL that the ACME client owner can directly reference in the "x5u" of their signed NfInstanceId.

 The following is an example of the use of "x5u" in the response when the certificate status is "valid".